 When people did tell me about their experiences with violence and their traumas, there was nothing I could do for them.
 I listened with all of the respect and reverence that the moment deserved.
 I witnessed their suffering.
 It was the only thing I could do.

 People also ascribed violence to me in ways that I didn’t understand.
 Indigenous women with babies refused to sit next to me on the bus, even if that seat was the only one available.
 They preferred to stand, whispering to each other and watching me suspiciously.
 A woman sitting in front of me one day explained to me that her friend was worried that I’d eat her baby.
-I remember feeling absolutely shocked by this revelation.
+My hands felt cold and clammy.
 People seriously thought I would eat their babies.
 I didn’t realize until much much later that my very presence in Guatemala as a single white woman traveling alone without her own children transgressed so many cultural boundaries that people believed I really could be capable of anything, even eating babies.
 It was also not until much later that I learned about Guatemala’s notoriously corrupt international adoption program, in full swing until being shut down in 2007.
 I learned about how babies were essentially sold to American parents for thousands of dollars for their personal symbolic consumption.
 On every flight I took out of Guatemala, there were at least three Guatemalan babies with their new white adoptive parents.

 Despite Guatemala’s growing reputation for corruption, drug trafficking, homicide, and gang violence, tourists continued to arrive in droves.
 They strolled the quaint streets of Antigua, visited the tiny villages that ringed Lago de Atitlan, and marveled at the ancient temples of Tikal.
 Tourists (including me) purchased handmade textiles from indigenous women, driving up the price of huipiles until the weavers themselves could not afford them.
 People purchased coffee too expensive for ordinary Guatemalans in brightly woven bags to bring home as souvenirs for family members.
 Tourists visiting Lake Atitlan sometimes told me about how they longed to experience some strange New Age vortices rumored to exist there.
 People in chic cafes in Antigua sometimes told me about how beautiful they found Maya culture.
 They also sometimes wistfully pondered how people so poor could still be so happy.
 The topic of violence rarely, if ever, entered those conversations.